hz-zh/Tensorflow_image_class/README.md

 # Tensorflow Image Class<br>
- A repository for the transfer learning of existing image classification TF models, by Henry Zelenak<br>
+ A repository for the training of novel- and transfer training of existing- image classification TF models, by Henry Zelenak<br>

  -<br>
  Includes preprocessing and training directories for a subset of 6500 images from the CelebA dataset.<br>